OvasProg/landmine-detector-yolov5-gradio/README.md

 ## 🧠 How It Was Built

-•	Model: Trained using YOLOv5
+- Model: Trained using YOLOv5 in Google Colab
-•	Dataset: Custom-labeled SATM and SAPEM images (sourced and labeled via Roboflow)
+- Dataset: Custom-labeled SATM and SAPEM images (sourced and labeled via Roboflow)
-•	Training: 50 epochs on Google Colab, model saved as best.pt
+- Training: 50 epochs on Google Colab, model saved as best.pt
-•	Interface: Built with Gradio for easy web app deployment
+- Interface: Built with Gradio for easy web app deployment
-•	Deployment: Hosted on Hugging Face Spaces
+- Deployment: Hosted on Hugging Face Spaces

 ## 📄 Features
 - 🔍 Detect SATM / SAPEM landmines